developerwaiwai/MyHomeSwitch/README.md

 You need two servers if your home network is in secure.
 And You need a Arduino(If you need, you can use some servo or relay circuit)
 First to bridge internet to home network ( and you need gateway).
 In my case, I used Windows Azure Virtual Network and Virtual Gateway.
 I connected my home network to Virtual Network through VPN connection(Of course I encrypted this route).
-Next, to bridge network to physical object(Arduino) I use Raspberry Pu Type B+.
+Next, to bridge network to physical object(Arduino) I use Raspberry Pi Type B+.

 # How to compile